ibm-cloud-docs/Backup/configure-simple-file-backup.md

 Through the {{site.data.keyword.backup_notm}} portal, you can manage and monitor your backups.
 You can choose between manual or automatic backup agent configuration methods.

-- The automatic agent configuration creates a backup job of the complete C Drive (Windows&reg; OS) or `./<root>` directory (Linux&reg; OS) with Monthly and Daily Retention schemes.
+- The automatic agent configuration creates a backup job of the complete C Drive (Windows OS) or `./<root>` directory (Linux&reg; OS) with Monthly and Daily Retention schemes.

     This job can be modified after it was configured.
     {: note}